contextu-al/integrator/README.md

 # Integrator

-Command-line utility for integrating Pointzi sdk
+Command-line utility for integrating Contextu.al sdk

 ## Overview
-Integrator is a Command-line utility for integrating Pointzi sdk into your apps.
+Integrator is a Command-line utility for integrating Contextu.al sdk into your apps.

-It performs the all the neccessary integration steps mention here https://dashboard.pointzi.com/docs/sdks/ios/integration/
+It performs the all the neccessary integration steps mention here https://dashboard.contextu.al/docs/sdks/ios/integration/

 ## System Requirements
 * Xcode 13.x